InternLM/lmdeploy/benchmark/README.md

-# Benckmark
+# Benchmark

-We provide several profiling tools to benckmark our models.
+We provide several profiling tools to benchmark our models.

 ## profiling with dataset